LOG Pipeline User Manual¶

-The Pipeline supports parsing log data of different formats through writing Pipeline scripts, allowing users to customize structured logs that meet requirements.
-The fields extracted can be used as attributes.
-Using these attribute fields, we can quickly filter related logs and perform data correlation analysis, helping us rapidly locate and solve issues.
+The Pipeline supports text parsing of log data in different formats.
+By writing Pipeline scripts, you can customize the extraction of structured logs that meet requirements and use the extracted fields as attributes.
+Through these attribute fields, we can quickly filter related logs, perform data correlation analysis, helping us to quickly locate and solve problems.

 Guance provides an official Pipeline script library with built-in log parsing Pipelines.
-It also supports the creation of custom Pipeline scripts by users.
-Next, we will introduce how to use the custom Pipeline feature.
+It also supports users creating custom Pipeline scripts.
+The following will introduce how to use the custom Pipeline feature.

 Prerequisites¶